microsoft/devsquad-dataops/hands-on-lab/HOL step-by-step - DevSquad in a Day.md

 ![](./media/task2_04-Exploring-Python-Custom-Libraries.png)

 10. Until we were able to abstract certain functions inside a library and reuse them in the notebooks.
 But now, let’s imagine that we need to create a new feature for this library, or maybe fix a bug, how to versioning this code?
-Let's to learn that in the next exercise.
+Let's to learn that in the next task.

 ### **Task 3: The Git Workflow for Data Engineering**